 Step 6: Place your cannabinoid-infused solvent into your rice cooker.
-Technically, this step is optional; you could just let the solvent evaporate.
-But using a rice cooker will significantly speed up the process.
+Technically, this step is optional; you could just let the solvent evaporate but using a rice cooker will significantly speed up the process.
 If you do not use the rice cooker, you will need to decarboxylate your cannabis first.

 Step 7: Ensuring your rice cooker stays around 220°F, check the soon-to-be-RSO occasionally and wait until the solvent evaporation has occurred.
 The final product should be thick and dark in color.
 At this point, remove your oil from the rice cooker using a syringe (perfect for accurate dosing) or spatula.

 There you have it.
 By making your own Rick Simpson Oil at home, you can ensure product purity and freshness — and maybe even learn a thing or two about the nature of cannabinoids.